 \section{Abstract}

 Nonadiabatic holonomic quantum computation (NHQC) is implemented by fast evolution processes in a geometric way to withstand local noises.
-However, the recent works of implementing NHQC are seneitive to the systematic noise/error.
-Here, we present a path-optimized NHQC scheme based on the non-Abelian geometric phase, and find that a geometric gate can be constructed by different evolution paths, which have different responses to systematic noises.
-Due to the flexibility of our scheme, we can select out a satisfying path that has the exceptional gate performance.
-Numerically simulations show our optimized scheme can greatly outperform the conventional single-loop scheme, in terms of both fidelity and robustness of the gates.
+However, recent works of implementing NHQC are sensitive to the systematic noise and error.
+Here, we present a path-optimized NHQC (PONHQC) scheme based on the non-Abelian geometric phase, and find that a geometric gate can be constructed by different evolution paths, which have different responses to systematic noises.
+Due to the flexibility of the PONHQC scheme, we can choose an optimized path that can lead to excellent gate performance.
+Numerical simulation shows that our optimized scheme can greatly outperform the conventional NHQC scheme, in terms of both fidelity and robustness of the gates.
 In addition, we propose to implement our strategy on superconducting quantum circuits with decoherence-free subspace encoding with the experiment-friendly two-body exchange interaction.
 Therefore, we present a flexible NHQC scheme that is promising for the future robust quantum computation.

-\section{Introduction}
+\section{INTRODUCTION}

-Quantum computation \cite{Nielsen} represents a new paradigm that utilizes fundamental principles of quantum mechanics to speedup calculations.
-The promise of quantum computation lies in the possibility of efficiently performing some hard tasks, such as quantum simulation \cite{feymann}, factorization of large prime numbers \cite{Shor}, large-scale searching \cite{grover}, etc. In this paradigm, the quantum gate is the building block.
-Accurate manipulation requires time-dependent quantum gates featuring two important issues, i.e., high fidelity and strong robustness of the implemented quantum gates.
+Quantum computation \cite{Nielsen} represents an alternative paradigm that utilizes fundamental principles of quantum mechanics to speed up computational tasks.
+The promise of quantum computation lies in the possibility of efficiently handling some hard tasks, such as quantum simulation \cite{feymann}, factorization of large prime numbers \cite{Shor}, large-scale searching \cite{grover}, etc. In this paradigm, a set of universal quantum gates are the building block.
+Accurate manipulation requires quantum gates featuring two issues, i.e., high fidelity and strong robustness of the implemented quantum gates.